AGnias47/ticket-to-ride-graph-analysis/ReadMe.md

 # Ticket to Ride - Graph Analysis

-Analyzing the board game Ticket to Ride as an undirected graph for various problems.
-This is currently a work in progress.
+Analyzing the board game Ticket to Ride as an undirected graph to run a breadth-first search (BFS).

+Run via `cargo run`.

 ## Data